-**Please note I am taking on new clients during the second national lockdown, working both via video call and phone.
-I will return to face to face working as soon as the tier changes and infection rates drop.
+**Please note I am taking on new clients during lockdown.
+I am working both face to face in a Covid safe environment and via video call and phone.
 Please contact me for more information**

 Counselling provides a safe, supportive place for you to talk in complete confidence about your life and issues.
 We all go through times where we feel confused or stuck and can’t figure out the best way forward or how to cope.
 You may be experiencing anxiety, depression, stress, relationship issues or generally feeling unhappy and unfulfilled with your life.

 As a counsellor I will listen to you, I won’t judge or criticise, I will try to understand things from your point of view.
 Through listening and interacting a therapeutic relationship develops between us.
 This therapeutic relationship is facilitative and can allow you to see things differently, gain understanding of yourself, your feelings and motives and potentially move forward in a way you decide.

 I am a professionally trained Person-Centred counsellor.
 In short this means I always work with you as the focus.
 I believe that you are the expert on yourself, not me, although you may perhaps not feel that way at the present time.
 The content of the sessions is determined by you and we work together with whatever you choose to bring.

 Whatever is discussed in the sessions is completely confidential.
 I aim to create a space where you feel safe and where a trusting relationship develops between us.
 Through your experience of this relationship, where you will feel valued and understood, you will begin to see things in a different way, perhaps shedding light on old issues and potentially enabling you to find a solution or acceptance.